davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'GroupCat' in a data model, likely for a timesheet or project management context.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'GroupCat' in a data model, likely related to project management or timesheet tracking.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The 'GroupCat' column categorizes projects based on whether they are linked to a specific group or if they are billable or unbillable.

-2. **Lookup for Group**:
-   - The code first checks if there is a corresponding group for the project listed in the `vw_Timesheet` table by looking it up in the `lkp_Project` table.
+1. **Lookup for Group**: The code first checks if there is a corresponding 'Group' value in a lookup table (`lkp_Project`) for a specific project listed in the `vw_Timesheet` table.
+It does this using the `LOOKUPVALUE` function, which searches for the 'Group' based on the 'PROJECT' field.
-   - It uses the `LOOKUPVALUE` function to find the group associated with the project.
-If a group is found (i.e., it is not blank), it retrieves that group name.

-3. **Condition Check**:
+2. **Check for Blank Values**: The `NOT(ISBLANK(...))` part checks if the result of the lookup is not blank.
+This means it verifies whether a valid 'Group' was found for the project.

-   - If a group is found (the result of the lookup is not blank), the 'GroupCat' column will take the value of that group.
+3. **Return Group if Found**: If a valid 'Group' is found (i.e., the lookup is not blank), the code returns that 'Group' value.
-   - If no group is found (the result is blank), it moves to the next condition.

-4. **Billable vs. Unbillable**:
-   - If no group is found, the code checks if the project is billable by looking at the `BillablePrj` column in the `vw_Timesheet` table.
-   - If `BillablePrj` equals 1 (indicating that the project is billable), it assigns the value "Billable" to the 'GroupCat' column.
+4. **Determine Billable Status**: If no 'Group' is found (the lookup is blank), the code then checks if the project is billable by looking at the `BillablePrj` field in the `vw_Timesheet` table.
+If `BillablePrj` equals 1, it indicates that the project is billable.

-   - If `BillablePrj` does not equal 1 (indicating that the project is unbillable), it assigns the value "Other Unbillable" to the 'GroupCat' column.
+5. **Return Billable or Unbillable**: If the project is billable, the code returns the string "Billable".
+If it is not billable (i.e., `BillablePrj` is not 1), it returns "Other Unbillable".

 ### Summary:
-In summary, this DAX expression categorizes each project in the timesheet as follows:
+In summary, this DAX expression categorizes each project in the `vw_Timesheet` table into one of three categories:
-- If the project is linked to a specific group, it assigns that group name.
+- It assigns the project to a specific 'Group' if that information is available.
-- If not linked to a group, it checks if the project is billable and assigns "Billable" if it is, or "Other Unbillable" if it isn't.
+- If no 'Group' is found, it checks if the project is billable and labels it as "Billable" or "Other Unbillable" accordingly.

-This helps in organizing and analyzing projects based on their billing status and group association, which can be crucial for financial reporting and project management.
+This helps in organizing and analyzing projects based on their group affiliation and billing status, which is valuable for reporting and decision-making.

 **`IsContractActive`** (`string`)